Flipping watches can be a pretty lucrative business, but don’t dive in without knowing your facts first.

 What Is the Practice of Flipping Watches?

 Simply put, it’s the practice of selling watches to make money.
 Flipping watches is a hobby for some watch aficionados and a business for others.
 Once you know what you’re doing, it can be quite the profitable little sideline.
 Of course, manufacturers are partly to blame for the practice of watch flipping.
 When they know purists eagerly await a special release, they sometimes limit production.
+What does this do?
+Well, it creates many impatient watch collectors.
+Those determined to get their hands on a particular watch will be willing to pay sky high prices and even seek alternative ways to source one.

 If a collector has their name on the “VIP” list with a particular authorized dealer, they’ve worked hard to get there.
 Retailers don’t just put anyone on their list.
-Many stockists won’t even contemplate the thought unless said customer has spent a lot of money with them.
+Many stockists won’t even contemplate the thought unless the said customer has spent a lot of money with them.
 If they’re on that list, he may stand a chance of jumping the queue.

 If you’re not on such a list, you have other options: pre-owned or grey-market watches.
 In that case, you may be the recipient of a watch flipper.
 Flipped watches serve both the seller and the buyer.
 The collector, genuinely desperate for the watch, pays far more than the initial retail price.
 Still, it’s his dream watch, so he’s happy.
-So is the seller, who is now looking to purchase his next investment and do it all again.
+So is the seller, who is now looking to purchase his next investment and do it all over again.

 I shall try not to paint the act of flipping watches in too bad a light here.
 As with everything, there are pros and cons to consider.
 Still, you should consider some of the facts before starting this hobby (or business).
 As the saying goes, not all that glitters is gold.